Robert Block Memorial Endowment Fund

 Dollinger Family Fund

-- Legacy Giving Stories
+• Legacy Giving Stories

-The Dollinger Family Fund was established in the summer of 2004 in celebration of Marci and Marc Dollinger’s 10th wedding anniversary.
-Marci, who hails from Memphis, Tennessee, and San Francisco-born Marc married on July 3, 1994.
-The family, who moved to Marin from Los Angeles in 2002, includes two daughters—Rebecca, who at age 8 had just completed the second grade at Brandeis Hillel when this fund was created in 2004—and Shayna, then 4 and a preschooler at the Jewish Community… Read More
+The Dollinger Family Fund provides a perpetual source of support for individuals and families in need of critical assistance.
+The Dollinger Family Fund was established in the summer of 2004, in celebration of Marci and Marc Dollinger’s 10th wedding anniversary.
+Marci, who hails from Memphis, Tennessee, and San Francisco-born Marc, initially lived in Los Angeles.
+In 2002, they relocated to Marin, where they raised their two daughters—Rebecca, who at age 8 had just completed the second grade at Brandeis Hillel when this fund was created in 2004—and Shayna, then 4 and a preschooler at the Jewish Community Center.
+Marc is… Read More

 Posted by Admin on February 14, 2012